Will The Delta Variant Ruin Your Fall Plans? This Meme Sure Thinks So

 my fall plans the delta variant pic.twitter.com/B1FyAIz6dI— no context fleabag (@nocontextpwb) August 11, 2021

-We laugh, but the Delta variant currently accounts for almost all of the COVID cases in the U.S. — and this past week, we’ve seen over 100,000 new cases a day.
+We laugh, but the Delta variant currently accounts for almost all of the COVID cases in the U.S. — and this past week, there has been an increase of nearly 60% of new daily cases driven by the spread of the delta variant mainly in British Columbia, Alberta, Saskatchewan, Ontario and Quebec.
 The good news?
 The vaccines do offer a certain amount of immunity against the variant, and a strong amount of immunity against serious illness.
 If you haven't been jabbed yet, it's time to do your part to keep the viral content online only.